Go Back

 Instructions

-• Preheat your oven to 325°F (165°C).
-Grease and flour a 9-inch bundt pan (or use parchment paper for easy removal).
+• Set your oven to 350°F (175°C).
+Grease a 9-inch bundt pan with butter or line it with parchment paper so nothing sticks.

-• In a medium bowl, whisk together the almond flour, coconut flour, baking powder, salt, and whey protein powder.
-Set this aside.
+• In a medium bowl, whisk together almond flour, coconut flour, whey protein, baking powder, and salt until everything’s blended well.

-• Add the eggs, one at a time, beating well after each addition.
-Stir in the vanilla extract.
+• Add the eggs one by one, beating well after each.
+Then stir in the vanilla extract.

-• Add the dry ingredients to the wet mixture in batches, alternating with the whipping cream and water.
-Start and end with the dry ingredients.
-Mix until just combined—don’t overmix.
+• Add the dry ingredients in parts, alternating with the heavy cream and water start and end with the dry stuff.
+Mix gently until just combined, don’t overdo it.

 Notes